 The National Weather Service Office in Spokane has fire weather forecast responsibility for protected lands in the northern and central part of eastern Washington and the northern and central Idaho Panhandle.
 Exceptions are the Blue Mountains area, the Yakama Indian Reservation, and portion of the Southeast Department of Natural Resources (DNR) protected lands.
 Forecasts for these areas are handled out of the National Weather Service office in Pendleton (see zone descriptions below).

-WFO Spokane's eastern Washington fire weather area is divided into six districts.
-In addition, these forecast districts are further sub-divided into eleven fire weather zones.
+WFO Spokane's eastern Washington fire weather area is divided into five districts.
+In addition, these forecast districts are subdivided into fifteen fire weather zones.
 See the map for general locations of districts and zones for eastern Washington.
-The fire weather zones are comprised of fire danger stations with similar weather and similar trends in weather changes.